Animal Dental Specialists of Upstate New York

 strategic teeth

-Example of a fractured right maxillary canine tooth:
+Example of a fractured canine tooth in a dog:

 Before: